sergiy79/codecombat/Setup-on-Windows:-a-step-by-step-guide.md

 #### WARNING
 _The automatic setup for Windows is still in development.
 This first version doesn't install the npm depandancies yet. it also doesn't setup your mongodb yet.
 For more information on release of newer versions, ask **Glen DC** on the [CodeCombat chatroom](http://www.hipchat.com/g3plnOKqa)._

 _For now it's best to use [the manual installation guide](https://github.com/codecombat/codecombat/wiki/Windows-Development-Environment-Setup-Guide) if you want to develop on CodeCombat on the Windows platform._

-If you get a DLL error, it's because for now we still rely on the Microsoft Visual C++ 2010 Redistributable Package.
-We're working on a solution to remove this dependency and this will be available in a next release.
-For now just download it @ http://www.microsoft.com/en-us/download/details.aspx?id=5555 in case you need it.

 #### TLDR
 [Download](#download), unarchive, open and follow the instructions within the installer.
 That's how simple this installation is.
 Still facing a problem?
 No worries, your answer is probably to be found in this guide.